 Statistical thermodynamics dictates that the macroscopic properties of the system can be obtained by averaging over the different microscopic configurations that are admissible to the system.
 Admissible configurations or admissible states of the system are reached when the characteristics of the system are compatible with some set of constraints, such as imposed temperature or imposed energy; the collection of all of these admissible states form the concept of statistical ensemble which is the cornerstone of statistical mechanics.
 The setting up of the constraints, which depends on the phenomenon on study, frames a determined ensemble and defines the probability density of occurrence of each system microstate in the collection.
-One of the characteristic ensembles corresponds to the canonical ensemble which entails the imposition of the number of molecules (N), the volume and the temperature of the systems.
+One of the characteristic ensembles corresponds to the canonical ensemble which entails the imposition of the number of molecules (N), the volume and the temperature of the system.
+Simulation with these macroscopic conditions can reproduce the phase properties of the systems.
 The canonical ensemble is referred to as the (N,V,T) ensemble.
 An important specific aspect of this (N,V,T) ensemble is that the energy of the system fluctuates in order to get the imposed constraints.
 The analysis of the fluctuations in energy allows us to determine the thermochemical properties of the system by the use of the partition function of the canonical ensemble, Q, as follows:

-$$U = k_B T^2 \left(\frac{\partial lnQ}{\partial T}\right){N,V} \tag{1}$$
+$$U = k_B T^2 \left(\frac{\partial lnQ}{\partial T}\right){NV} \tag{1}$$